siddhantmadhur/rideshare/TEST_REPORT.md

 ## ✅ System Test Scenarios

 ### User Story 1
 **As a user**, I want to create an account so that I can use the app.

 **Scenario 1: Create Account (Pass/Fail)**
 1. Start the app
-2. Select ‘New User’
 3. Input:
-   - Name: Jane
+   - Email Address: Jane
    - Password: MySecurePass
    - Confirm Password: MySecurePass
-4. Press “Register”
+4. Press “Sign Up”
 **Expected Output:** Account created message
 **Result:** ✅ Pass